 Offshore and Deep-Sea Fishing Charters

-Deep-Sea Fishing is also known as offshore fishing in Orange Beach, Alabama.
-This is because we have to go further offshore or away from shore to catch certain saltwater fish species.
-Some species can be found near the shore but most of them are found out in deeper water.
+Deep-Sea Fishing, Reef Fishing and even Sport Fishing are also known as offshore fishing in Orange Beach, Alabama.
+This is because we have to go further offshore or away from the shore to catch certain saltwater fish species.
+Some species can be found near the beach, but most are out in deeper water.

-We offers deep-sea, offshore and nearshore family fishing trips for everyone.
+We offer deep-sea, offshore, and nearshore family fishing trips for everyone.
 Depending on the time of the year you want to go fishing, we can catch fish.
-Some species are migratory in nature.
+Some species are migratory by nature.
 That means that they pass through during certain times of the year and may not be available during other times.
-An example of this is the Spring Cobia run that begins during the middle of March each year and continues until the end of April.
-The rest of the year, these magnificent game fish can be found further offshore on reefs or oil rigs but are seldom found right off the beach like they were during the spring.
+An example of this is the Spring Cobia migration run that begins during the middle of March each year and continues until the end of April.
+The rest of the year, these magnificent game fish can be found further offshore on reefs or oil rigs but are seldom seen right off the beach like they were during the spring.
 Spanish Mackerel are also highly migratory and move in during March of each year.
-After the spring migration, these fish are spread out in smaller numbers along the near shore waters.
+After the spring migration, these fish are spread out in smaller numbers along the nearshore waters.

 The most popular fishing available in the waters south is known as deep-sea fishing or reef fishing.
-Everyone who knows anything about Alabama's saltwater fishery has certainly heard about our artificial reef building program.
+Everyone who knows anything about Alabama's saltwater fishery has undoubtedly heard about our artificial reef building program.
 Alabama's waters primarily cover a sand or mud bottom or ocean floor.
 This habitat used to be uninhabited by most reef fish.
-With the implementation of the reef building program, tens of thousands of artificial reefs have been built and remain on the floor of the gulf.
-These reefs range in size but most are about the size of a Passenger Car, School Bus, Army Tank, WWII Liberty Ships, Tug Boats, Empty Barges, Chicken Cages, Concrete Pipe, Concrete Pyramids and anything Steel or Heavy.
-The State of Alabama now prohibits the building of reefs by using cars, trucks or anything painted that may be toxic or harm the environment.
-The good thing about having so many reefs is that they produce a habitat for reef fish.
+With the implementation of the reef-building program, tens of thousands of artificial reefs have been built and remain there today.
+These reefs range in size, but most are about the size of a Passenger Car, School Bus, Army Tank, WWII Liberty Ships, Tug Boats, Empty Barges, Chicken Cages, Concrete Pipe, Concrete Pyramids, and anything Steel or Heavy.
+The State of Alabama now prohibits the building of reefs by using cars, trucks, or anything painted that may be toxic or harm the environment.
+The good thing about having so many fishing sites is that they produce a habitat for reef fish.

 Deep-Sea Fishing Charters Offshore

 Deep-sea fishing is commonly known as reef fishing or bottom fishing.
 These types of offshore fishing trips are where the charter fishing boat stops and holds the boat directly above the reef.
-This is the trip where everyone on the charter boat lets their lines and baited hooks down below the boat in order to get a bite.
+This is the trip where everyone on the charter boat lets their lines and baited hooks down below the boat to get a bite.
 In Alabama, most of the reefs are artificial.
 However, there are some rocks and ledges that we fish.
-We do not have coral reefs like you see on television.
+We do not have coral reefs as you see on television.
 The reef fishing is a lot of fun.
 You never know what you will catch.
 As with any type of reef, many different species of fish live there.
-You have bait fish that stay close to the wreck for safety.
-You have larger fish that feed on the bait fish.
-You also have bigger fish that move around from reef to reef in order to feed on the reefs inhabitants.
+You have baitfish that stay close to the wreck for safety.
+You have larger fish that feed on the smaller fish.
+You also have bigger fish that move around from reef to reef to feed on the reefs inhabitants.

 Orange Beach's common reef fish include Shark, Snapper, Jacks, Grouper, Porgies, Eels, Barracuda, Triggerfish, Tile Fish, Ribbon Fish, Tomtate and Sea Bass.
 It is not uncommon for the migratory fish like Mackerel and Wahoo to show up and feed at the reefs.